 Fiber: 4g per 1 cup

-Brussels Sprouts are loaded with fiber and a must-have when you’re tired of eating broccoli every week.
+Brussels Sprouts are a fiber-rich vegetable that is a must-have when you’re tired of eating broccoli every week.
 Brussels Sprouts have 4g of fiber per cup, with 53% soluble and 47% insoluble fiber, helping with blood glucose levels, bowel movements, and satiety.
-Sprinkle some salt, pepper, and brush on some olive oil for a delicious and crispy fiber-rich side for your meal preps.
+Sprinkle some salt and pepper, then brush on some olive oil for a delicious and crispy fiber-rich side for your meal preps.

 Fiber: 4g per 1 cup

-Fiber and vitamin-rich, sweet potatoes are a delicious and healthy addition to your diet.
+Another amazing fiber and vitamin-rich vegetable are sweet potatoes.
+They are a delicious and healthy addition to your diet.
 Sweet potatoes are one of the good carbs and can help with keeping you fuller for longer and providing a long-lasting release of energy, without spiking blood glucose levels.
 If you need a fast and convenient way to add some fiber and complex carbs to your diet, check out Clean Carbs.

 Fiber: 4g per 1 cup